Transport in Montpellier

 Montpellier is a city in Hérault, France.
 The city is located 750 km south of Paris, on the Mediterranean Sea.
 The city has a population of 255,080 and is the 8th largest city in France.

 Urban transport

 Since December 21, 2023, the public transport is free for all residents.
-Previously, all residents under 18 and over 65 years of age have been transported free of charge since September 1, 2021.
+Previously, all residents under 18 and over 65 years of age had been transported free of charge since September 1, 2021.